Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

-As an alternative, one can introduce hybrid functionals to better model exchange--correlation effects.
-Hybrid functionals mix the exact Hartree--Fock (HF) functional, which is almost purely numerical, with an approximated one, say at the LDA or at the generalized gradient approximation (GGA) level~\cite{Martin_2004,Kohanoff_2006}.
+As an alternative, one can introduce hybrid functionals to better model exchange--correlation effects. \markup{Hybrid functionals combine the exact and unscreened Fock exchange with an approximated screened one}, say at the LDA or at the generalized gradient approximation (GGA) level~\cite{Martin_2004,Kohanoff_2006}.
 Generically, the hybrid functionals permit to better estimate the electronic bandgap than non-hybrid ones when compared with the experimental values~\cite{PhysRevMaterials.8.043803}, and at a much lower computational cost than $GW$ methods.
-In this work, we bypass computationally intensive $GW$ calculations by using the hybrid functional HSE06~\cite{Heyd_Scuseria_Ernzerhof_2003}, which mixes the exact HF exchange functional and the Perdew--Burke--Ernzerhof functional~\cite{Perdew_1996} within GGA.
-The calculations were done in a basis of localized Gaussian orbitals with the CRYSTAL code~\cite{CRYSTAL_2023}, as explained in Section~\ref{subsec:Band_structure_results}.
-This package allows for obtaining a model Hamiltonian in a basis of localized orbitals, which is essential for us to apply the point-like orbital approximation.
-First mentioned in Section~\ref{subsec:Results_Polarizability}, this approximation shall be technically explained in the next section.
+In this work, we bypass computationally intensive $GW$ calculations by using the functional HSE06~\cite{Heyd_Scuseria_Ernzerhof_2003}, which is a \markup{hybrid, range-separated functional}~\cite{Perdew_1996}.
+The calculations were performed on a basis of localized Gaussian orbitals with the CRYSTAL code~\cite{CRYSTAL_2023}, as explained in the Results~\ref{subsec:Band_structure_results} section.
+Alternatively, a Wannier interpolation can be performed after obtaining the quasiparticle band structure $\{\epsilon_{n\mathbf{k}}\}$ through DFT calculations using a basis of delocalized functions (plane waves, for instance).
+Both allow for obtaining a Hamiltonian in a basis of localized orbitals, which is essential for us to apply the point-like orbital approximation.
+First mentioned in the Results~\ref{subsec:Results_Polarizability} section, this approximation shall be technically explained in the next section.
 The Hamiltonian obtained for each material serves then as a basis for describing the excitonic problem within an interacting picture beyond the mean-field level.
 The screening calculations necessary for the excitonic problem are performed on top of the same basis and are explained in the following subsections.
 Finally, the dielectric screening problem is followed by the calculation of the Bethe--Salpeter Hamiltonian and its diagonalization.